Orange County Child Support Lawyer

 Child support in California is calculated using the following numbers:

 - Gross monthly income of the custodial parent

 - Gross monthly income of the non-custodial parent

 - Age of the child(ren) involved

 If you have questions about how your children will be supported in your

-divorce, an Orange County divorce attorney at The Law Office of Bruce C. Bridgman
+divorce, an Orange County child support attorney at The Law Office of Bruce C.

-can advise you on what you can expect when you are going through your
+Bridgman can advise you on what you can expect when you are going through

-marriage dissolution.
-Often, child support issues can become hotly contested.
+your marriage dissolution.
+Often, child support issues can become hotly

-It is the duty of your attorney to advocate your best interests and those
+contested.
+It is the duty of your attorney to advocate your best interests

 Mr. Bridgman and his legal team are dedicated to providing you with the